 Opportunities

-The Argentine government will continue investing in infrastructure and improving the country’s long delayed implementation of FTTH (Fiber to the Home).
-The state-owned company, ARSAT, continues to connect over 1,200 towns in the country with their main fiber network, with an estimated investment of $80 million in the next 18 months.
+The Argentine government will continue investing in infrastructure and improving the country’s long-delayed implementation of fiber to the home (FTTH).
+The state-owned company, ARSAT, continues to connect over 1,200 towns in the country with its main fiber network.
+This will present opportunities for U.S. companies that provide solutions in sectors such as IoT and AI for specific vertical industries such as automotive, energy, and metal-mechanics, smart cities, and e-government.

 Web Resources